What is PPI

 Whilst the product itself was not inherently bad, many problems arose concerning the product due to widespread mis-selling.

-Here at iSmart, we are dedicated to helping our customes reclaim mis-sold PPI and have plenty of experience in handling these claims.
-We offer a free initial consultation to help ascertain whether you have a case for complaint and also offer other debt management and reclaim services.
+Here at 3DM Legal, we are dedicated to helping our customers reclaim mis-sold PPI and have plenty of experience in handling these claims.
+We offer a free PPI check to establish if you have any PPI on any of your borrowings.

-If you fear you have been mis-sold PPI then it could be worth your while to contact us today.
+If you fear you have been mis-sold PPI then it could be worth taking a free check to see if you have any PPI on any of your loans, credit cards or other finance agreements.